retostauffer/python-colorspace/source/index.rst

 effective color palettes can be designed and implemented in your own daily workflow.

-This package is based on the code and ideas of the
+This package is based on the
 `R colorspace <https://cran.r-project.org/package=colorspace>`_ package as it has often been requested by Python enthusiasts.
 More information and an interactive interface can also be found on